TN 60 (12-24)

 4. FIRST MONTH PAYMENT IS REDUCED TO $1 IS MONNTH AFTER FBR AND STATE SUPPLEMENT INCREASE

-Jane, who is 3 years old, was receiving $25 in SSI each month she was in the hospital.
-The Board approved her State Medicaid agency's application on November 18, 1984, and she returned home to live with her parents on November 21, 1984.
+Jane, who is 3 years old, was receiving $25 in SSI each month Jane was in the hospital.
+The Board approved the State Medicaid agency's application on November 18, 1984, and Jane returned home to live with their parents on November 21, 1984.
 The State supplement of $26 will increase to $30 January 1, 1985.

 Jane's SSI payments are as follows: